 ISD is a property setting of the hosting server, and affects all modules in an application.
 This feature allows you to dequeue not only from output streams, but from the output ports of Map, Filter, Union, or other operators in any module.
 You can limit the number of operators exposed for dequeuing by specifying a regular expression to match against the names of intermediate streams.

 For another debugging approach, consider using runtime tracing in place of, or in addition to, ISD.
-Runtime tracing is described in Runtime Tracing and Creating Trace Files, and includes a comparison table in Tracing Versus Dequeuing.
+Runtime tracing is described in Interpreting Trace Files, and includes a comparison table in Tracing Versus Dequeuing.

 The following table clarifies what streams are exposed for dequeuing for various settings of intermediate stream dequeuing.